truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 {{< expand "Displaying how each session authenticated" "v" >}}

 #### Description
 The `credentials` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns a table showing the credentials used to authenticate each session.
+See the table below for ll possible credential types.
 The rows of the table are relative to the rows returned from the `sessions` command.

 *Possible states:*
 {{< truetable >}}